Chart Color Schemes

 Wynnum West - Hemmant has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Wynnum West - Hemmant's population is 16,978 as of November 2025.
-This figure reflects an increase of 1,297 people since the 2021 Census, which reported a population of 15,681.
-The change was inferred from the estimated resident population of 16,773 in June 2024 and an additional 290 validated new addresses since the Census date.
-This results in a population density ratio of 1,383 persons per square kilometer, higher than the average seen across national locations assessed by AreaSearch.
-Wynnum West - Hemmant's growth rate of 8.3% since the 2021 census exceeded both the SA3 area (6.4%) and the SA4 region, making it a growth leader in the region.
-Overseas migration contributed approximately 57.7% of overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Wynnum West - Hemmant's population is around 16,978 as of Nov 2025.
+This reflects an increase of 1,297 people since the 2021 Census, which reported a population of 15,681 people.
+The change is inferred from the estimated resident population of 16,773 from the ABS as of June 2024 and an additional 290 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,383 persons per square kilometer.
+Wynnum West - Hemmant's growth rate of 8.3% since the 2021 census exceeded the SA3 area (6.4%) and the SA4 region, marking it as a growth leader in the region.
+Population growth was primarily driven by overseas migration contributing approximately 57.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings using ABS Greater Capital Region projections released in 2023 with a base year of 2022 for each age cohort.
-Based on projected demographic shifts, the area is expected to grow by approximately 1,712 persons to 2041, recording an overall gain of around 8.9% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, a population increase of just below the median is expected by 2041, with the area expected to grow by 1,712 persons, reflecting an 8.9% gain over the 17 years.

 Frequently Asked Questions - Population